 Your muscles and nervous system can’t endure hundreds of reps unless you do simple, light, and compound exercises.
 Also, you can’t do only high-volume workouts, either.

-To train high volume calisthenics, you need:
+To train high-volume calisthenics, you need:

 - A higher frequency.
 Train the same muscle groups multiple times.
 Once they recover, hit them again.
 Train 4-5 times a week!
+That’s what a high-volume calisthenics workout means!

 The Single Required Exercises